U.S. flag

 Training & Technical Assistance

-OVC offers training and technical assistance to anti-trafficking professionals through its Training and Technical Assistance Center.
-Learn more about these and other training opportunities on our Human Trafficking: Training page.
+OVC offers training and technical assistance to its grantees and to anti-trafficking professionals in the field.
+Learn more training opportunities and access anti-trafficking resources on our Human Trafficking: Training page.

 OVC Leadership in the Field